-Eila, an Arctic wolf, 5 years old in 2002, kept at home by Jana and Chris from Menlo Park, 75% Arctic Wolf and 25% Timber Wolf, 3rd generation.
+Islay, an Arctic wolf, 5 years old in 2002, kept at home by Jana and Chris from Lake Tahoe, 75% Arctic Wolf and 25% Timber Wolf, 3rd generation.
 Photo taken in Mammoth Lakes, Sierra Nevada (Click on pictures for full view).

-In Northern Canada, on Ellesmere and Axel Heiberg Island, I stood face to face with the Arctic wolves several times in the eighties.
+In Northern Canada, on Ellesmere and Axel Heiberg Island, I stood face to face with the Arctic wolves a few times during expeditions in the eighties.
 I could never take a photograph as they always wandered off right away, keeping a safe distance.
 Last year, in 2002, I met a domesticated Arctic wolf, Islay, a huge animal, twice the size of a German Shepard.
 (See California/Nevada 2002, middle)

 Wolves are fascinating animals.
-Wild and strong but also very smart.
+Wild and strong but also very inteligent.
 They live in social packs and a lone wolf tends to get killed when it straddels into the territory of another wolf pack when not accepted or pushing out the alpha male or female.
 In the wild, they always avoid humans as we are the size of a bear, and are difficult to spot.

 In 2002, in the Sierra Nevada, I got my first change to closely approach and even touch an Arctic Wolf, the size of a Saint Bernard.
-The domesticated animal was very friendly and slow moving but had an enormous power.
-It was a 75% third generation Arctic wolf and 25% Timber wolf, kept by Jana and Chris from Menlo Park.
+The domesticated animal was very friendly and slow moving but has an enormous power.
+It was a 75% third generation Arctic wolf and 25% Timber wolf, kept by Jana and Chris from Tahoe.

 In Northern Canada many animals that normally have earth colours like grey, brown or black, are white.
-This is a very useful camouflage colour as patches of snow stay in the area for 10-11 months a year.
+This is the right camouflage colour as patches of snow stay in the area for 10-11 months a year.
 The most well known white animal is the polar bear, but also fox, hares, caribou and even wolves are white.
 Lemmings and musk-ox have dark colours, also new born hares, as a disguise in the rocky terrain.

-The wolves are notably bigger then down south, with long skinny legs and broad paws that enable them to walk on snow.
+Arctic wolves are notably bigger then the grey wolves down south, with long legs and broad paws that enable them to walk on snow.
 I met wolves several times on Ellesmere and Axel Heiberg Islands and was always impressed.
 They are the biggest predators next to polar bears.
 A pack of 2-4 wolves will make a bear to run for its live.
-E.g. at the Eureka Weather station they kept huskies outside that were pretty wild and one winter a polar bear approached the station but was quickly chased of by the huskies.
-Huskies are relatively recent descendants of wolves (to be checked).

 Despite their size, wolves seem to eat mostly lemmings.
 They do attack musk-ox although rarely successful as a musk-ox is too large.
 A fit lone musk-ox bull you find in almost every valley and can easily defends itself.
 Wolves also try to catch hares but the hares are very fast and the wolves are rarely successful.

-Below some engagements I had with the white Arctic Wolf in Northern Canada.
+Below some engagements I had with white Arctic Wolves in Northern Canada.
 Photo by Dave Mech, see https://davemech.org/ .